FAH-works/Hide-Seek/README.md

     •	👤 Created the Profile Display and Error Pages for better UX

-    •	🖼️ Developed the Encoded Images Gallery and To-Encode Image Gallery containing some images with preset messages to decode and some images to encode
+    •	🖼️ Developed the Encoded Images Gallery and To-Encode Image Gallery

     •	🔍 Contributed to the design and testing of the AI-based Message Validator module